getnamingo/registrar-onboarding/README.md

 mv config.php.dist config.php
 ```

-3. Configure database and rate limit deatils in config.php
+3. Rename config.php.dist to config.php and configure your details.
+Also, customize the contents of the contract by editing the `$CONTRACT_HTML` variable in contract.tpl

 4. Edit `/etc/caddy/Caddyfile` and add as new record the following, then replace the values with your own.